-Even though I'm currently working full-time, I'm technically a 3rd-year computer science undergraduate studying at Aberystwyth University.
-My position with Method4 is known as an Industrial Placement, with it's successful completion going towards my final degree.
+I'm a fourth-year computer science undergraduate studying at Aberystwyth University.
+My position with Method4 was known as an Industrial Placement, with its successful completion going towards my final degree.
 There's more information available on LinkedIn or within my CV, but the key modules I've taken so far are below:

 XML & XSLT